Hadeweka/SDL-Crystal-Bindings/README.md

 For the other SDL library bindings, you also need to have SDL_image, SDL_mixer and SDL_ttf available.

+Depending on the SDL version, you should use either the main branch (for SDL 2) or the sdl3 branch (for SDL 3).

 ## Usage

 Simply add this shard (`sdl-crystal-bindings`) to your `shard.yml`.